Mathematical Excursions To Architecture

 Inside Science Minds presents an ongoing series of guest columnists and personal perspectives presented by scientists, engineers, mathematicians, and others in the science community showcasing some of the most interesting ideas in science today.
+The opinions contained in this piece are those of the author and do not necessarily reflect those of Inside Science nor the American Institute of Physics and its Member Societies.

-By: Alexander J. Hahn
+By: Alexander J. Hahn, Guest Columnist

 (Inside Science Minds) -- Mathematics and architecture are two sides of the same golden coin.